Find a local pick your own farm here!

 Wainfleet, ON L0S1V0.
 Open: UPDATE: June 15, 2021: The owner tells me they are now permanently closed

-• Silmaril Farms - apples
+• Silmaril Farms - apples, farm animals,

-144 Russ Road, Grimsby, ON L3M4E7.
+144 Russ Road, Grimsby, ON L3M 4E7.
 Phone: 905-945-7963.
 Open: Call for times and availability.
 Directions: Located at 144 Russ Rd on the escarpment in Grimsby, one block east of Grimsby Mountain Street, between Ridge Rd and Elm Tree St. From the QEW exit at Christie/Ontario/Maple and head south along Christie Street and up the escarpment.
 (Christie St changes to Mountain St).
 We also have fresh picked apples, chicken, cider, eggs, lamb, meats.
-(ADDED: June 10, 2014X) TASC Tulip Pick Farm TASC Tulip Pick Farm
+(ADDED: June 10, 2014X) TASC Tulip Pick Farm TASC Tulip Pick Farm TASC Tulip Pick Farm They also have sheep, angora goats, turkeys, chickens, ducks, etc.

-• TASC Tulip Pick Farm TASC Tulip Pick Farm - Flowers (tulips), U-pick and already picked, concessions or refreshment stand, porta-potties, picnic area, picnic area you may bring your own food, school tours, group reservations
+• TASC Tulip Pick Farm - Flowers (tulips), U-pick and already picked, concessions or refreshment stand, porta-potties, picnic area, picnic area you may bring your own food, school tours, group reservations

 1415 Balfour Street, Fenwick, ON L0S 1C0.
 Phone: (848) 217-2661.
 Email: info@tascllc.com.
 Open: Typical Pick your own tulip season is from late April through middle of May Monday to Thursday from 9 am to 6 pm, Friday to Sunday from 8 am to 7 pm.
 Directions: Payment: Cash, Visa, MasterCard, Discover.
 Click here for our Facebook page.
 Prepaid timed tickets are required prior to attending.
 Each adult Pick Your Own tulip tickets include 10 tulip stems that you pick yourself.
 Bring a camera for some great photography using the tulips as your backdrop.
 Perfect for Instagram and Facebook posts.
 (ADDED: November 12, 2021)

-• The Little Green Farm - Uses natural growing practices, apples, beets, carrots, cucumbers, eggplant, flowers, table grapes (with seeds), wine grapes, onions, pears, peppers, summer squash, tomatoes, U-pick and already picked, farm market, farm animals
+• The Little Green Farm - Uses natural growing practices, apples, beets, carrots, cucumbers, eggplants, flowers, table grapes (with seeds), wine grapes, onions, pears, peppers, summer squash, tomatoes, U-pick and already picked, farm market, farm animals

 4586 Tufford Rd, Beamsville, ON L0R1B1.
 Phone: (905) 928-5903.
 Email: thelittlegreenfarmniagara@gmail.com.
 Open: Typical season is from early May to late October; in season, Monday to Friday from 10 am to 6 pm, Call or text for crop availability 905 928 5903.
 Directions: Click here for a map and directions.
 We use natural practices, but are not seeking organic certification.
 Payment: Cash, only.
 Click here for our Facebook page.
 Pick your Own Garlic in July.
 Homemade preserves and baked goods.
 Etransfer accepted.
 (UPDATED: October 29, 2021) (ADDED: August 12, 2018)

-• Tigchelaar Berry Farm - strawberries
+• Tigchelaar Berry Farms - strawberries, U-pick and already picked,

 • Town and Country Farms - Minimizes chemical and pesticide use, blueberries, Spring purple raspberries, U-pick and already picked, farm market